helq/blag/src/index.md

 ## Research Interests ##

 I am mainly interested in problems regarding Programming Languages, both theoretical and
-practical: Lambda Calculus, Computability, Type Theory, Abstract Interepretation, Software Verification, and the Development of tools for programmers to use (aka. application of theory to practice and development of libraries).
+practical: Lambda Calculus, Computability, Type Theory, Abstract Interpretation, Software Verification, and the Development of tools for programmers to use (aka. application of theory to practice and development of libraries).

-I am fascinated by the power of programming languages and their capabilities, that is why I have dedicated quite some time to learn: Haskell, C\+\+, Python, Scheme, Ruby, Java, Scala, miniKanren, Bash, Janus (Reversible Programming Language), and many others.
+I am fascinated by the power of programming languages and their capabilities.
+That is why, I have dedicated quite some time to learn Haskell, C\+\+, Python, Scheme, Ruby, Java, Scala, miniKanren, Bash, Janus (Reversible Programming Language), and many others.

-I have enjoyed the luxury of: making part of collaborations with expertes from different areas of knowledge like chemistry, physics and mathematics; and, studying varied areas in Compumputer Science like Machine and Deep Learning, Parametric Complexity, and Sound and Image Processing.
+I have enjoyed the luxury of making part of collaborations with experts from different areas of knowledge like chemistry, physics and mathematics; and, studying varied areas in Computer Science like Machine and Deep Learning, Parametric Complexity, and Sound and Image Processing.

-For a deeper look on what I have been doing these past years you can take a look at [my github page][github].
+For a deeper look at what I have been doing these past years, you can take a look at [my github page][github].

 [github]: https://github.com/helq

 ## (Past) Teaching ##

-During 2018, I was a Teaching Assistant and Lecturer in the Faculty of Engineering at [UNAL][nacho].
-I taught Intro to Programming with C++ (Programación de Computadores) for the [2018-I](teaching/coding-2018-I/) and [2018-III](teaching/coding-2018-III/) terms.
+During 2018, I was a Teaching Assistant/Lecturer in the Faculty of Engineering at [UNAL][nacho].
+I taught Intro to Programming in C++ (Programación de Computadores) for the [2018-I](teaching/coding-2018-I/) and [2018-III](teaching/coding-2018-III/) terms.

 [nacho]: https://unal.edu.co